windingwind/zotero-plugin-template/README.md

     - Wait for codespace to load.

     </details>

-3. Enter the repo folder;
+3. Enter the repo folder

 ### 2 Config template settings and enviroment